British Citizenship by Birth (Automatic Acquisition): There are three ways of becoming a British citizen:

 - By birth (automatic acquisition)

-- By registration (when automatic acquisition route is not available)
+- You can be a British citizen by registration (when automatic acquisition route is not available)

 - By naturalisation (the procedure of acquiring British citizenship by a citizen of another country)

 In this article, I’ll explain rules for automatics acquisition of British citizenship.

 British nationality law is one of the most complex laws in the world.
 There are over 15 Acts, which are responsible for its historical development.
 However, in essence, this is all very simple.

 You need to answer three questions in order to establish if a person automatically acquired British citizenship:

 - Where his/her parents married when the child was born?

 There are three periods, which are of particular importance in the context of automatic acquisition of British citizenship:

 Anyone who is born before 1 January 1983 in the UK is a British citizen by birth.